brianhigh/computing_bootcamp/remote/Using_Linux_with_X2Go.md

 ## Benefits over SSH

-- Desktop Environment (access to graphical tools)
+- Desktop Environment
+    - Use of graphical software
 - Simplifies Persistent Processes
+    - Disconnecting will leave everything running
--
+- Builtin Tunneling
+    - Easier access to servers that are on private addresses

 ## Questions?